brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +3 bonus; **Aura** strong divination; **CL** 13th; **Weight** —

 This special ability can only be placed on melee weapons.
 A _spellstealing _weapon allows its wielder to siphon protective magic from a target and transfer it to herself.
 When the wielder rolls a critical threat against a target, she can forgo confirming the critical hit and instead automatically learn which spells or magical effects are active upon the target.
 The wielder may then make a caster level check to steal her choice of one of those effects, using the _spellstealing_ weapon's caster level plus its enhancement bonus, against a DC of 11 + the caster level of the effect.
 If the check succeeds, the target immediately loses the benefits of that effect and the wielder gains the effect for 1 minute (or until the effect expires, whichever comes first).
-If the _spellstealing _weapon has a critical multiplier greater than ×2, the wielder may attempt to steal one additional spell effect per additional multiple beyond ×2 (two effects for ×3, and so on.
+If the _spellstealing _weapon has a critical multiplier greater than ×2, the wielder may attempt to steal one additional spell effect per additional multiple beyond ×2 (two effects for ×3, and so on).

 Construction Requirements

 **Cost** +3 bonus

-Craft Magic Arms and Armor, _ [greater arcane sight](spell_dir/arcaneSight#_arcane-sight-greater, [limited wish](spell_dir/limitedWish#_limited-wish_
+Craft Magic Arms and Armor, _ [greater arcane sight](spell_dir/arcaneSight#_arcane-sight-greater), [limited wish](spells/limitedWish#_limited-wish)_

 Stalking